django-extensions/django-extensions/docs/command_extensions.rst

 :synopsis: Current Command Extensions

-* :doc:`shell_plus` - Django shell with autoloading of the apps database models
+* :doc:`shell_plus` - An enhanced version of the Django shell.
+It will autoload all your models making it easy to work with the ORM right away.

 * `create_app`_ - Creates an application directory structure for the specified app name.
 This command allows you to specify the --template option where you